 b) CC.

-c) On transmission of RRC Reconfiguration message to the UE triggering the legacy handover from the source NRCellCU to the target NRCellCU, indicating the attempt of an outgoing intra-gNB legacy handover (see TS 38.331 [20]), the counter is stepped by 1.
+c) On transmission of RRC Reconfiguration message to the UE triggering the legacy handover from the source NRCellCU to the target NRCellCU (see TS 38.331 [20]), or handover from the source NRCellDU to the target NRCellDU (see TS 38.401 [66]), indicating the attempt of an outgoing intra-gNB legacy handover, the counter is stepped by 1.

 d) A single integer value.